apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/method-directives/extractMethod.md

 ## Example

-In the below example our route first matches all `GET` requests, and if an incoming request wasn't a `GET`, the matching continues and the extractMethod route will be applied which we can use to programatically print what type of request it was - independent of what actual HttpMethod it was:
+In the below example our route first matches all `GET` requests, and if an incoming request wasn't a `GET`, the matching continues and the extractMethod route will be applied which we can use to programmatically print what type of request it was - independent of what actual HttpMethod it was:

 Scala